 The Compensation Committee selected the following performance goals and metrics within the Company's performance scorecard on the belief that these performance goals and metrics were aligned with our corporate strategy and could be impacted by our executive officers.
-In Fiscal 2022, the payout opportunities for threshold, target and breakthrough performance levels were set at 50%, 100% and 200% of each Target Award, respectively, with interpolation between performance levels.
+In Fiscal 2023, the payout opportunities for threshold, target and breakthrough performance levels were set at 50%, 100% and 200% of each Target Award, respectively, with interpolation between performance levels.

 SEC S-K 1300 Reporting: The Compensation Committee selected this metric based on the belief that adopting the reporting requirements of SEC Regulation S-K 1300 ("S-K 1300") in technical report summaries (each, a "TRS") is important to the Company's organizational development and is required for compliance with SEC regulations to provide our stockholders with a more comprehensive understanding of our mineral holdings.
-This metric represented 10%, 7.5% and 7.5% of the STIP weighting for Messrs.
+This metric represented 10%, 7.5% and 6% of the STIP weighting for Messrs.
 Adnani, Obara and Melbye, respectively.
-Publication of two TRS reports represented the target level of performance, publication of one TRS report represented the threshold level of performance and publication of three TRS reports represented the breakthrough level of performance.
+Publication of a TRS report for the Roughrider Project plus one additional TRS report represented the target level of performance, publication of a TRS report for the Roughrider Project represented the threshold level of performance and publication of a TRS report for the Roughrider Project plus two additional TRS reports represented the breakthrough level of performance.
 The result was breakthrough performance at 200%.
-As of July 31, 2022 the Company had completed and filed four TRS reports respecting each of its Reno Creek, Wyoming Hub and Spoke, Anderson and Yuty Projects on February 8, 2022, April 4, 2022, July 12, 2022 and July 19, 2022, respectively.
+As of July 31, 2023, the Company had completed and filed six TRS reports respecting each of our Texas ISR Hub and Spoke, updated Wyoming ISR Hub and Spoke, Shea Creek, Horseshoe-Raven, Workman Creek and Roughrider Projects on August 11, 2022, September 14, 2022, January 13, 2023, January 24, 2023, March 16, 2023 and May 2, 2023, respectively.

-Production Growth: The Compensation Committee selected this metric based on the belief that the acquisition of additional accretive uranium deposits will further potential production capacity and create stockholder value through higher production levels and lower production costs.
-This metric represented 30%, 22.5% and 22.5% of the STIP weighting for Messrs.
+Accretive Acquisitions: The Compensation Committee selected this metric based on the belief that the acquisition of additional accretive uranium deposits is aligned to the Company's growth objectives.
+This metric represented 30%, 22.5% and 19% of the STIP weighting for Messrs.
 Adnani, Obara and Melbye, respectively.
-The Company's Uranium One America's acquisition (the "U1A Acquisition") represented a unique opportunity to acquire an advanced asset base from a subsidiary of Uranium One Inc., one of the global leaders in the nuclear energy industry, and to double the Company's production capacity in three key categories: total number of permitted U.S. ISR projects; resources; and processing infrastructure.
-Completion of the U1A Acquisition represented the breakthrough level of performance.
+The acquisitions of UEX Corporation ("UEX") and the Roughrider Project represented opportunities to acquire multiple assets located in Canada's Athabasca Basin, a premier uranium mining jurisdiction.
+The acquisitions build on our strategic objectives to create the leading western supplier of secure and 100% unhedged uranium with near-term, fully permitted and low-cost U.S. ISR production; and a Canadian high-grade conventional pipeline.
+Completion of the acquisitions represented the breakthrough level of performance.
 No threshold or target award opportunities were established for this metric.
 The result was breakthrough performance at 200%.
-On December 17, 2021 the Company completed the U1A Acquisition.
+The Company completed its acquisitions of UEX and the Roughrider Project on August 19, 2022 and October 14, 2022, respectively.

-Balance Sheet: The Compensation Committee selected this metric based on the belief that strengthening the balance sheet with at least \$50 million of liquid assets comprised of cash and the fair value of physical uranium and equity holdings is important to support the Company's growth initiatives.
-This metric represented 10%, 7.5% and 7.5% of the STIP weighting for Messrs.
-Adnani, Obara and Melbye, respectively. \$60 million of liquid assets represented the target level of performance, \$50 million of liquid assets represented the breakthrough level of performance.
+Balance Sheet: The Compensation Committee selected this metric based on the belief that strengthening the Company's balance sheet with at least \$50 million of liquid assets comprised of cash and the fair value of physical uranium and equity holdings is important to support the Company's growth initiatives.
+This metric represented 10%, 7.5% and 6% of the STIP weighting for Messrs.
+Adnani, Obara and Melbye, respectively. \$60 million of liquid assets represented the target level of performance, \$50 million of liquid assets represented the breakthrough level of performance and \$70 million of liquid assets represented the breakthrough level of performance.
 The result was breakthrough performance at 200%.
-As of July 31, 2022, the Company had liquid assets of \$131 million.
+As of July 31, 2023, the Company had liquid assets of approximately \$107 million.